anthemion-org/ogle-web/README.md

 ### Identifier naming

 The Ogle source code uses an identifier naming convention I have been developing for a while.
-It is called _HINT_, and it is documented [on my website](https://www.anthemion.org/hint_system.html).
+It is called _HINT_, and you will find it documented [on my website](https://www.anthemion.org/hint_system.html).

 ### Function parameter checks